B2B Email marketing – 5 ways to engage customers & grow sales

-Depending on the source you consult, the ROI on a well-planned email marketing campaign varies between 30 and 44 times the investment, making it the best digital marketing channel by far.
+Depending on the source you consult, the return on a well-planned email marketing campaign varies between 30 – 44 times the investment, making it the best digital marketing channel by far in terms of ROI.
 This chart, showing how companies rate various marketing methods in terms of ROI, clearly shows how effective it is, followed closely by SEO:

 There are several reasons for this: